-Barry Diller is an American billionaire businessman renowned for his influential role in the media and internet industries.
-He currently serves as chairman and senior executive of both IAC and Expedia Group.
-Diller's career is marked by his entrepreneurial ventures, most notably founding the Fox Broadcasting Company in collaboration with Rupert Murdoch, and USA Broadcasting.
-His significant contributions to the television industry were recognized with his induction into the Television Hall of Fame in 1994, solidifying his legacy as a media mogul.
+Barry Diller is an American billionaire businessman prominent in the entertainment and internet industries.
+He is the chairman and senior executive of IAC and Expedia Group.
+Notably, Diller founded the Fox Broadcasting Company in partnership with Rupert Murdoch, establishing a major force in television broadcasting.
+He also founded USA Broadcasting, further solidifying his influence in media.
+Diller's accomplishments have earned him recognition, including his induction into the Television Hall of Fame in 1994, marking his significant contributions to the television landscape and the broader business world.

 On February 2, 1942, Barry Charles Diller was born.
 He is an American billionaire businessman.

-In 1964, Barry Diller was hired as an assistant by Elton Rule, then West Coast head of ABC, who was promoted to network President at the same time, taking Diller to New York City.
+In 1964, Barry Diller was hired as an assistant by Elton Rule, then West Coast head of ABC, who was promoted to network President and took Diller to New York City.

-In 1965, Barry Diller was promoted to Vice President of Development at ABC, where he created the ABC Movie of the Week, pioneering the concept of the made-for-television movie.
+In 1965, Barry Diller was promoted to Vice President of Development at ABC.
+In this position, Diller created the ABC Movie of the Week, pioneering the concept of the made-for-television movie.

-In 1973, Barry Diller was made vice president of ABC's prime time programming.
+In 1973, Diller was made vice president of ABC's prime time programming.

-In 1974, Barry Diller became the chairman and chief executive officer of Paramount Pictures Corporation.
+In 1974, Diller became the chairman and chief executive officer of Paramount Pictures Corporation.

-In 1981, Barry Diller put together the USA Network ownership agreement between Paramount, Time Inc., and MCA, convincing Madison Square Garden management not to sell their interests in the network.
+In 1981, Diller put together the USA Network ownership agreement between Paramount, Time Inc. and MCA which convinced Madison Square Garden management to not sell their interests in the network.

 In 1983, Barry Diller became head of Gulf+Western's leisure group, including Paramount, Madison Square Garden, Famous Music, and Simon & Schuster.

-In 1984, Barry Diller's 10-year tenure as chairman and chief executive officer of Paramount Pictures Corporation ended.
+In 1984, Diller's 10-year tenure as chairman and chief executive officer of Paramount Pictures Corporation ended.

-On February 24, 1992, Barry Diller announced that he would leave Fox within three months, expressing a desire to "own my own store".
+On February 24, 1992, Barry Diller announced that he would leave Fox within a three-month period, citing a desire to "own my own store".

-In April 1992, Barry Diller left his position as chairman and chief executive officer of 20th Century Fox.
+In April 1992, Barry Diller left his positions as chairman and chief executive officer of 20th Century Fox.

-On December 11, 1992, New York Times journalist Calvin Sims noted that Barry Diller sought "to turn the shopping channel into an on-line entertainment and merchandising service in which the subscriber and the cable company can freely interact" with QVC.
+On December 11, 1992, New York Times journalist Calvin Sims noted that Diller sought "to turn the shopping channel into an on-line entertainment and merchandising service in which the subscriber and the cable company can freely interact".

 In 1994, Barry Diller was inducted into the Television Hall of Fame.